twfarland/blab/README.md

 # Blab

-Just a basic chat system I'm using while trying to learn Gleam / OTP.
+Just a basic chat system, part of my attempts to learn Gleam / OTP.

 ## Roadmap